formancehq/docs/oss/ledger/guides/multi-destination/index.md

   destination = {
     15% to @salestax
     remaining to {
-        50% to @users:leslieknope
+        50% to @player:leslieknope
-        remaining to @users:annperkins
+        remaining to @player:annperkins
     }
   }
 )`}></NumscriptBlock>